isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2039.md

 N.A. for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Minimum nut size: 12.7mm
+It can be powered hydraulically, electrically, pneumatically etc Training costs can be supported
+Maintenance costs not supported

 ### Contact Information
-Web URL: https://www.p65marketing.com/warelypos/ <br>Contact Hotline: 96681774 <br>Contact Email: Business@p65marketing.com <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.